hetalang/heta-specifications/syntax.md

     ''' Some notes '''
     a @Const;
     ```
-    which is equivalent to
+    which is equivalent to the following plain version
     ```heta
-    { id: a, notes: Some notes };
+    { notes: Some notes, id: a, class: Const };
     ```

 ## Shortened assignments